Fleebee/javelin/ReadMe.md

 - Inside the javelin folder , rename sample_javelin.conf.json to javelin.conf.json
 - All fields in javelin.conf.json are required except for gist_id - this will be created if blank
 - You must create a key pair [secret/pub] you can do this by following the instructions in the Tauri docs for Updater
+- Any required field not filled at execution will be prompted for input in the CLI

 ### Usage